-Sulfasalazine is also used to treat rheumatoid arthritis in children and adults who have used other arthritis medicines without successful treatment of symptoms.
+Azulfidine is also used to treat rheumatoid arthritis in children and adults who have used other arthritis medicines that did not work or have stopped working.

-You should not use sulfasalazine if you are allergic to it, or if you have:
+You should not use Azulfidine if you are allergic to it, or if you have:

 a blockage in your bladder or intestines;